ethereum/EIPs/EIPS/eip-distributor.md

 ### External or Internal Implementation of the Validator Interface

 The Validator Interface can be implemented externally as an independent contract, or internally as part of the contract that issues the child token.
 The former approach is more upgrade-friendly, i.e., validation contracts can be easily swapped to a higher version, while still maintaining compatibility to past versions.
-More it permits multiple different validators to coexists at the same time.
+More it permits multiple different validators to coexist at the same time.
 The latter one is less composable, but more secure, as it does not depend on third-party code.
 This is prefered if the validated rules are unlikely to change in the future.

 ### Flexible Implementation of Validation Rules